stevensll/project01/README.md

 ## Features

+* run bash commands
 * `exit` to close the shell
 * `cd` to change directories
-* multiple commands in one line using `;`
+* run multiple commands in one line using `;`
 * two argument piping using ` | `
 * ~~basic redirection using `<` and `>`~~
- * displayed working directory with color of choosing
+ * display working directory with color of choosing

 ## Usage